ffagerholm/gradient-boosting/README.md

 Some examples of loss functions can be found in `loss_functions.py`, and example of usage can be found in `test_model.py`.

+The implementation is based on Algorithm 10.3 described in chapter 10.10.2 of [The Elements of Statistical Learning](https://web.stanford.edu/~hastie/ElemStatLearn/), with the exception that we don't search for a separate weighting constants for each decision tree region (step 2 (c)), but instead we search for a single weighting constant for the whole decision tree.

 ## Usage
 Install requirements
 ```